survivejs/webpack-book/manuscript/optimizing/04_adding_hashes_to_filenames.md

 # Adding Hashes to Filenames

 Even though the build generates fine now, the naming it uses is a little problematic.
-It doesn’t allow us to leverage client level cache effectively as there’s no way tell whether or not a file has changed.
+It doesn't allow us to leverage client level cache effectively as there's no way tell whether or not a file has changed.
 Cache invalidation can be achieved by including a hash to filenames.

 ## Placeholders